TalkingQuickly/talkingquickly.github.io/about.md

 Other projects include working as the software and embedded device developer behind the <a href="http://www.mousemet.com/" target="_blank">Mousemet Electronic Von Frey</a> and <a href="https://github.com/talkingquickly/dacker">Dacker</a>, an open source Docker orchestration tool written in Ruby.

 I'm sometimes available for short pieces of contract development or devops work and always interested in chatting to new people.
-You can find me on twitter as <ahref="http://www.twitter.com/talkingquickly"target="_blank">@talkingquickly</a> or by emailing<a href="mailto:ben@talkingquickly.co.uk" >ben@talkingquickly.co.uk</a>.
+You can find me on twitter as <a href="http://www.twitter.com/talkingquickly"target="_blank">@talkingquickly</a> or by emailing <a href="mailto:ben@talkingquickly.co.uk">ben@talkingquickly.co.uk</a>.